phpbench/tabular-cli/README.md

 Tabular CLI
 ===========

-This is a simple CLI for the PHPBench [Tabular](https://github.com/phpbench/tabular) library.
+This is a simple, demonstration, CLI for the PHPBench [Tabular](https://github.com/phpbench/tabular) library.

 Tabular is a library for generating tabular reports from XML files.

 ## Example usage

+Check the examples in the `examples` folder of this repository, usage as
+follows:

 ````bash
 $ php bin/tabular report examples/phpbench/phpbench.xml examples/phpbench/report.json